Skip to content

 • Tooth sensitivity or the feeling of pressure in the teeth

-How we identify what is driving your jaw symptoms
+How we identify your jaw symptoms

 We ask when it started, whether it followed an accident, whether you wake up tight, and what makes it worse, such as chewing, talking, yawning, or stress.
 We measure how far you can open, how the jaw tracks, and whether it shifts, clicks, catches, or reproduces your symptoms.